 In 1961, Wolff, his father and two brothers formed Alamo Enterprises Building Supplies, which they grew to an eight-store chain before selling in 1977.
 A year later with his brothers George and Gary, Wolff founded Sun Harvest Farms, a successful chain of natural food stores.
 They sold the nine-store chain in 1999.

-Together, Wolff and his wife, Tracy, have six children and seven grandchildren.
+Together, Wolff and his wife, Tracy, have six children and eight grandchildren.

 Community Boards and Commissions